grantarrowood/DrinksiPhoneApp/Pods/Stripe/README.md

 After this is done, you can make test payments through the app and see them in your Stripe dashboard.
 Head to https://stripe.com/docs/testing#cards for a list of test card numbers.

+## card.io

+To add card scanning capabilities to our prebuilt UI components, you can simply [install card.io](https://github.com/card-io/card.io-iOS-SDK#setup) alongside our SDK.
+You'll also need to set `NSCameraUsageDescription` in your application's plist, and provide a reason for accessing the camera (e.g. "To scan cards").

+To try this out, you can run `./install_cardio.rb`, which will download and install card.io in Stripe iOS Example (Simple).
+Now, when you run the example app on a device, you'll see a "Scan Card" button when adding a new card.

 ## Running the tests

 1. Install Carthage (if you have homebrew installed, `brew install carthage`)
 2. From the root of the repo, install test dependencies by running `carthage bootstrap --platform ios --configuration Release --no-use-binaries`
 3. Open Stripe.xcworkspace
-4. Choose the "StripeiOS" scheme with the iPhone 6, iOS 10.1 simulator (required for snapshot tests to pass)
+4. Choose the "StripeiOS" scheme with the iPhone 6, iOS 10.3 simulator (required for snapshot tests to pass)
 5. Run Product -> Test

 ## Migrating from older versions